-The usual Stranger Danger warnings for kids aren't effective because kids aren't sure what or who a stranger is.
+The usual Stranger Danger warnings for kids aren't always effective because kids aren't always sure what or who a stranger is.
 And once a child learns a stranger’s name, he’s no longer seems like a stranger.
 Further, even adults often don’t recognize a predator if he acts friendly.

 In addition, good strangers far outnumber bad strangers – and are very willing to help any child who’s lost or afraid.
-The vast majority of people will risk their necks trying to save your child – IF they realize the child is in danger.
+Most people will risk their necks trying to save your child – IF they realize the child is in danger.
 Make sure your child knows to ask strangers for help in an emergency by yelling Help!
 Police!
 Stranger Safety can save a child.

 [Btw, most abductors and molesters are acquaintances of the child.
 See Caretakers Above Suspicion on child safety - molesters.
 Also see "Stranger Danger Escape" on child safety - kidnapping and "Free Play in a Safe Range" on Free-Range Kids.]

 • Know your full name, phone number and address.